-For most women, there is nothing as annoying (or scary) as not getting their menstrual flow as and when due.
-This can be due to a lot of factors, some of which you may not even pay attention to because there is seemingly no connection.
-However, for women, it is almost as if everything is connected and a shift in A can result in a shift in not just B, but Q.
+Menstrual periods can be annoying (or even scary) for women when they don’t show up as and when due.
+This can be due to a lot of factors that aren’t always obvious or connected.
+However, for women, it is almost as if everything is connected.
+As such, a shift in A can result in a shift in not just B, but Q.

-So, if you would like to find out why your period is heavy, erratic, or missing altogether, and what to do about it?
-Read on…
+So, if you would like to find out why your menstrual periods are heavy, erratic, or missing altogether, and what to do about it, read on…

 Heard of marathon runners losing their periods?
 It is not a myth.
 Frequent rigorous exercise combined with low body fat puts stress on your body, and this stress tells your brain to stop producing reproductive hormones.

 Carrying extra pounds does more than sabotage your skinny jeans.
 Excess fat cells result in elevated levels of oestrogen, which can ultimately stop your ovaries from releasing an egg.

 However, your body has the opposite reaction when you are underweight; it does not produce enough oestrogen, and you need adequate levels of oestrogen to build your uterine lining and have a period.